mimikgit/edgeSDK/docs/_docs/1.2.0/example-apps/how-to-run-edgesdk-example-app-on-windows.md

 ## Start edgeSDK

-Use the [macOS edgeSDK installation guide](/docs/1.2.0/installation/macos.html) then open the directory where you installed this package, and double click to start the edgeSDK.
+Use the [Windows edgeSDK installation guide](/docs/1.2.0/installation/windows.html) then open the directory where you installed this package, and double click to start the edgeSDK.

 ## Example microservice